DylanKennyBoland/JuniorCatanJava/README.md

 6. End Turn

 Simply enter the number corresponding to your desired action and the Game will take care of the rest.
+When you make a choice, you will be presented with a your next list of options.
+Make sure to look above this list as sometimes additional information will also be displayed above this list.

 (NOTE: Whenever you are presented with a list of options, only enter a number corresponding to the action you want to take.
 Any numbers outside the list of options will prompt you to try again.)